jmillpps/reality/README.md

 where \( v \) is the rate of change of interaction constraints.

-Thus, **mass is not intrinsic—it is the system’s resistance to interaction change.**
+Thus, **mass is not intrinsic—it is the system’s resistance to interaction change.** Picture pushing a stationary car versus pushing a skateboard; the car’s greater resistance is not from an inherent 'mass' property in isolation but from its extensive network of interacting particles resisting acceleration.
+Mass emerges solely from how strongly interactions resist change within their relational structures.

 ## **The Self-Consistency Principle: What Remains?**
 By removing assumptions, we have discarded the last remaining "fundamentals" of classical physics.